vindarel/common-lisp-course-in-videos/README.md

 fuzzmonkey35, January 2025 (reddit)

+> I started my Lisp journey faster because of your course in Udemy.
+I was still in the variables part of the Practical Common Lisp book lolol.

+Matka, March 2025 (Discord)

 > I have done some preliminary Common Lisp exploration prior to this course but had a lot of questions regarding practical use and development workflows.
 This course was amazing for this!
 I learned a lot of useful techniques for actually writing the code in Emacs, as well as conversational explanations of concepts that had previously confused me in text-heavy resources.
 Please keep up the good work and continue with this line of topics, it is well worth the price!

 Preston, October 2024